plastic-line/template/README.md

 # Repo Template

-> A template for creating all new repositories
+> A template for creating all new repositories of MTS

-This repository is a template for all my projects
+This repository is a template for all projects

 ## Install